Most people need a home loan to get the dwelling of their dreams. It is one form of debt that financial experts typically do not frown upon.

 If you can pay off a home loan early, you’ll have fewer financial obligations and more freedom to pursue dreams.
 These might include starting a business or embarking on a new career.

-Once your loan is paid off, you get “a double win,” says Bodrozic.
-Your monthly expenses will drop and your home will become a financial asset you can draw on.
+Once your loan is paid off, your monthly expenses will drop and your home will become a financial asset you can draw on.

 7. You’re not comfortable carrying a large debt

 For people who are averse to debt, owning a home free and clear is a benefit that can’t be measured in dollars and cents.

 Holding the title to your own dwelling can bring you a sense of security and peace of mind.
 You’ll know that even if you suffer a financial setback, the home will be yours.
 Because residential real estate typically appreciates in value over time, paying off a home loan early is a sound long-term investment.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.